udos86/ng-dynamic-forms/README.md

 Yet ng2 Dynamic Forms was intentionally developed without any kind of obtrusive validation message system since this would bloat the scope of the library and make it unnecessarily complex.

-As with form layouting, implementing validation messages should be entirely up to you.
-There is a recommended approach to this:
+As with form layouting, implementing validation messages should be entirely up to you, following the recommended approach below:

+ > **Note**: There are still some [unsolved flaws](https://github.com/angular/angular/issues/5976) concering Angular 2 validation mechanisms and it's native HTML5 counterpart!

  **1. Create your own custom validation message component and make it accept an** `FormControl` **input**:
  ```ts